eevee/eev.ee/content/2015-09-12-dark-corners-of-unicode.markdown

 ## Combining characters and character width

-Typically we think of combining characters as being the floating diacritical marks that can latch onto the preceding letter, such as using U+0301 COMBINING ACUTE ACCENT to make "x́", in case we are direly in need of it for some reason.
+Typically we think of combining characters as being the floating diacritical marks that can latch onto the preceding letter, such as using U+0301 COMBINING ACUTE ACCENT to make "q́", in case we are direly in need of it for some reason.
 There are a few other combining "diacriticals" that aren't so related to language; for example, U+20E0 COMBINING ENCLOSING CIRCLE BACKSLASH can produce "é⃠", the universal symbol for "my software only supports English, and also I am not aware that English has diacritics too".
 Or perhaps you'd use U+20E3 COMBINING ENCLOSING KEYCAP to make "é⃣" and indicate that the user should press their é key.

 All of these have an impact on the "length" of a string.
 You could write either of those "é" sequences with _three_ codepoints: the letter "e", the combining accent, and the combining border.
 But clearly they each only contribute one _symbol_ to the final text.
 This isn't a particularly difficult problem; just ignore combining characters when counting, right?